What is the use of storytelling and how to use it in your daily life?

 There are many ways to tell a story.
 Some people prefer to use their imagination and create something out of nothing, while others rely on the memories that they have from their own life experiences.
 There are advantages and disadvantages to both methods but there is one thing that is true about them all--you need someone who cares enough about you or your story in order for it to be told at all.

 In today's world, storytelling is an essential skill.
 We tell stories to share our knowledge and cultures with others.
 In fact, the human brain processes images faster than text.
+You can read my article for a more detailed explanation of How storytelling affects the brain.
 Stories are more memorable when they can be visualized by readers.
 That means that if you want your readers to remember what you have written there are a few simple guidelines for telling good stories: use vivid verbs, create scenes with details, and include sensory descriptions.